passion4IT/CurrencyConverter/README.md

 - bcmath
 - cli

-most of these packages come by default with installation of php7.1.
+Most of these packages come by default with installation of php7.1

+#### Changes for tests:
+- In order to execute tests inside repo, change API_KEY of test under managers
+- Command to execute tests: `bin/phpunit`